SaradwalliBommaganti/Interview_Programs/Array_Programs/README.md

 🛠️ Common Git Branch Commands:

-👉 Check current branch:
+👉 Check current branch: ---> git branch

-git branch

-👉 Create a new branch:
+👉 Create a new branch: --->git branch my-feature

-git branch my-feature

-👉 Switch to a branch:
+👉 Switch to a branch: --->git checkout my-feature

-git checkout my-feature

-👉 Create and switch in one command:

-git checkout -b my-feature
+👉 Create and switch in one command: -->git checkout -b my-feature

 👉 Merge a branch into main:
 First, switch to main:

-git checkout main
+-->git checkout main

-Then merge:

-git merge my-feature
+Then merge: ---> git merge my-feature

-Delete a branch (after merge):

-git branch -d my-feature
+Delete a branch (after merge): --->git branch -d my-feature